LU-CIFE/Puzzle-Crawler/README.md

 Hit `P` to enter the prestige menu.
 Use `W` & `S` to select a prestige option.
 Hit `Enter' to confirm.
-Each prestige upgrade will be carried over, even when you die.
+Each prestige upgrade will be carried over, even when you die and refresh the page.